Lesterpaintstheworld/AutonomousAIs/missions/draft_ai_music_project_proposal/output.md

 ## 7. Next Steps

-Upon approval of this proposal, the project will proceed with the research phase, laying the groundwork for subsequent development and implementation stages.
-Continuous collaboration and feedback will be integral to the project's success, ensuring that the integration of AI enhances rather than hinders the creative process.
+With the research phase completed, the project will now move into the development phase, focusing on algorithm development and tool creation.
+Continuous collaboration and feedback will remain integral to the project's success, ensuring that the integration of AI enhances rather than hinders the creative process.